jaywhj/mkdocs-materialx/docs/reference/buttons.md

 # Buttons

-Material for MkDocs provides dedicated styles for primary and secondary buttons that can be added to any link, `label` or `button` element.
+MaterialX for MkDocs provides dedicated styles for primary and secondary buttons that can be added to any link, `label` or `button` element.
 This is especially useful for documents or landing pages with dedicated _call-to-actions_.